Pumping station: Wastewater pumping stations

 The now flooded C Station at Abbey Mills in London.
-The concrete platforms used to house large motor / pump assemblies that brought sewage up from a deep main drain into several outfall sewers, taking it away from the city centre.
+The concrete platforms used to house large motor and pump assemblies that brought sewage up from a deep main drain into several outfall sewers, taking it away from the city centre.

 Pumping stations in sewage collection systems are normally designed to handle raw sewage that is fed from underground gravity pipelines (pipes that are sloped so that a liquid can flow in one direction under gravity).
 Sewage is fed into and stored in a pit, commonly known as a wet well.
 The well is equipped with electrical instrumentation to detect the level of sewage present.
 When the sewage level rises to a predetermined point, a pump will be started to lift the sewage upward through a pressurized pipe system called a sewer force main if the sewage is transported some significant distance.
 The pumping station may be called a lift station if the pump merely discharges into a nearby gravity manhole.
 From here the cycle starts all over again until the sewage reaches its point of destination—usually a treatment plant.
 By this method, pumping stations are used to move waste to higher elevations.
 In the case of high sewage flows into the well (for example during peak flow periods and wet weather) additional pumps will be used.
 If this is insufficient, or in the case of failure of the pumping station, a backup in the sewer system can occur, leading to a sanitary sewer overflow—the discharge of raw sewage into the environment.

 Sewage pumping stations are typically designed so that one pump or one set of pumps will handle normal peak flow conditions.
 Redundancy is built into the system so that in the event that any one pump is out of service, the remaining pump or pumps will handle the designed flow.
 The storage volume of the wet well between the "pump on" and "pump off" settings is designed to minimize pump starts and stops, but is not so long a retention time as to allow the sewage in the wet well to go septic.

 Sewage pumps are almost always end-suction centrifugal pumps with open impellers and are specially designed with a large open passage so as to avoid clogging with debris or winding stringy debris onto the impeller.
 A four pole or six pole AC induction motor normally drives the pump.
 Rather than provide large open passages, some pumps, typically smaller sewage pumps, also macerate any solids within the sewage breaking them down into smaller parts which can more easily pass through the impeller.